tom-krieger/security_baseline/README.md

 ## CIS Benchmark Reference

-The code of this security baseline module is based on the following CIS Benchmarks
+The code of this security baseline module is based on the following CIS Benchmarks:

 ### SLES 12